 12 dark-skinned (8 male, 4 female) and 12 light-skinned (8 male, 4 female) sketched faces.
 The same face is represented in light and dark skin.
 From the “skin-tone attitude" task.

-Same race faces as above.
+Same race faces as Race Attitudes above.
 7 weapons and 7 harmless objects.
-Weapons are ‘classical’ weapons that are not seen or used frequently in modern life (e.g., battle axe, mace, classical revolver).
-From the “race weapons" task.
+In the old version of the task, weapons are ‘classical’ weapons that are not seen or used frequently in modern life (e.g., battle ax, mace, classical revolver).
+In the new version of the task, weapons are contemporary weapons (e.g., handgun, shotgun, brass knuckles).

-10 fat (5 male, 5 female) and 10 thin (5 male, 5 female) morphed faces of multiple ethnicities.
-The same face is represented as thin and fat.
+10 heavy (5 male, 5 female) and 10 thin (5 male, 5 female) morphed faces of multiple ethnicities.
+The same face is represented as heavy and fat.
 From the “weight attitude" task.